We are officially-unofficially into the beginning of my favourite season!

 Now, another twin has been taken, and when the case reopens, Rachel is assigned as an agent.
 But her relentless hunt for the killer may drive her to her breaking point.

-My First Reaction: I really like Kate Kessler’s Audrey Harte series, so I was super excited to see she was venturing out with a new badass female facing a new twisted mystery.
+My Fucking Thoughts: I really like Kate Kessler’s Audrey Harte series, so I was super excited to see she was venturing out with a new badass female facing a new twisted mystery.
 No one can resist a serial killer thriller in the month of October.
 Fact.

 🔪The Colour of Lies by CJ Lyons